jyuill/jyuill/README.md

 - 👋 Hi, I’m John Yuill
-- I’m a data analytics manager with a passion for building teams that work together to improve understanding of the business environment and spot opportunities - and threats - using the power of data.
+- I’m a data analytics manager with a passion for building teams that work together to improve understanding of the business environment and support strategic and tactical decisions using the power of data.
 - After pushing the limits of spreadsheets for years, I made a full pivot to R for data programming about 5 years ago and have spear-headed the use of R across teams I lead.
 - Always learning, adapting, finding better ways to solve progressively harder problems.
 - These repos are a collection of projects for learning, demonstration, edification, and my own amusement.